 Superhost: Yes

-This absolutely stunning Airbnb rental is more of a cabin, but also classifies itself as a treehouse, and is in arguably the best location along the Oregon Coast.
+This absolutely stunning treehouse Airbnb Oregon rental is more of a cabin but also classifies itself as a treehouse and enjoys arguably the best location along the Oregon Coast.

-Located in the Salmon River Estuary with stunning coastline views, it’s nearby the Cascade Head UNESCO biosphere reserve, and is simply a remote nature-lovers dream that will seep you coming back every year.
+Located in the Salmon River Estuary with stunning coastline views, it’s near the Cascade Head UNESCO biosphere reserve and is simply a remote nature lover’s dream that will keep you coming back every year.

-You can fish for salmon or crab right out front of the property, and also can utilize the canoes and kayaks for some exercise.
+You can fish for salmon or crab right out front of the property and also can enjoy canoeing and kayaking.

 There’s also no better way to end the day than to enjoy a soak in their lovely hot tub, watch the sunset, and then rinse off with the relaxing outdoor shower.